-Jessica arrives in Gustavia
+Jessica at Gustavia Harbor

 After some shopping, we drove entirely across the island (10 minutes) to have lunch at the Hotel Toiny's seaside restaurant.
 Famous for its views and its food, we happened to arrive for fishmarket Tuesday, but I was able to make the best of it and still enjoyed the wine and cocktails.

 After lunch, we stopped by the central island village of St. Jean.
 There's a nice beach with a few notable venues, namely the Eden Roc Hotel and the St. Barth's location of Nikki Beach.

 We drove around for a bit visiting other famous beaches before heading back to the tiny airstrip for the white-knuckled flight back to Anguilla.
 St. Barth's is terrific, but can be terrifically expensive especially during the high season.
 Its worth a visit, even if only for the day.
 The French have invested heavily in the island and it shows.
 Its very fancy, and very French (if that's your thing, you'll love it).